Nyrren/Free-Valheim-Server-Oracle-Cloud-ARM-Edition/README.md

 Thankfully a lot of work has been put into getting Valheim Server to run on the RPi4.
 We'll use some of that methodology to get our hosted Ubuntu solution running.

+Note: If you are signing up for a free acount the first time, the server will get wiped after the 30-day trail is over.
+After that you can re-create on the free-tier without further disruptions.

 ## References

 [Akridge's Guide](https://github.com/akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud) - Article using Oracle Cloud for free using x86_64, using LinuxGSM or AMP as a game server.